 DAYS OF THE DEAD FANTHOLOGIES:

-Jezibell Anat is an actress, writer, and dancer who moved to Augusta, Georgia, in 2007, from a life in the theater in New York.
+Jezibell Anat is an actress, writer, and dancer who moved to Augusta, Georgia, in 2007, from a life in the theater of New York.
 She is co-creator and organizer of Quickies, the short play festival featuring original scripts by local authors at Augusta’s black box theatre, Le Chat Noir.
-She is involved in throwing the Black Cat Carnival, the setting of her story here, and she’s the snake dancer, Regina Serpentina.
-A horror filmmaker, Jezibell hopes to write and act in more horror movies as well as create more horror dance performances in 2020.
+She is involved in throwing the Black Cat Carnival.
+She has worked on Westerns, including playing “Serena,” the ghost of a madam, in Wyatt Earp Shoots First and has visited Nevada and other Western states for filming.
+Her work and research in this genre inspired Oh, Susannah!
+This is Jezibell’s second appearance in the DotD fanthology series, having been featured in “Georgia Screeches” (2020)

 Allan J.D.
 McNeill

 Allan J.D.
 McNeill is an independent horror author from Edinburgh, Scotland, with no specific connections to Georgia.
 However, he tends to set his stories in America.
 “I find it a fascinating country.”
 Allan wrote and self-published a trilogy of stories that ended up becoming his first novel, Tales by the Campfire.
 He followed with, Diary of a Broken Mind, Inflatable, and his biggest project to date, Planet of Dinosaurs which is a novelization of a movie that Allan watched endlessly as a kid.
-As for Allan’s involvement in this anthology, he says, “It is undoubtedly a dream come true and an experience that I will never forget.
+This is Allan’s 2nd appearance in our pages having previously been in “Georgia Screeches” (2020).
+As for Allan’s involvement in these fanthologies, he says, “It is undoubtedly a dream come true and an experience that I will never forget.
 Horror is life!”

 Related Book Titles You’ll Die For